The Unexpected History of South Carolina - 1670 - 1788

-Barbados, a British colony, had become the refuge for Sephardic Jews escaping Brasil.
+Barbados is a small island in the Caribbean.
+It was a British colony.
+It had become the refuge for Sephardic Jews escaping Brasil.

 In the New World, the Dutch Colonies of Brasil, Suriname, and Curacao were very attractive.
 By the 1600s many Jewish communities existed, and because the Dutch were tolerant, unlike Spanish and Portuguese, Jews worshipped openly.

 When Portugal extended it's control of Brasil, Jews had to leave, and some went to the British colony of Barbados.

 They brought with them the expertise in growing sugar cane.

 Barbados, which had heretofore grown tobacco, immediately turned to this new crop.
 Small holdings were taken over the the Government.
 Many people found themselves landless, as did the Jews, for all arable land was turned into large plantations.